Accounting Considerations for Healthcare & Life Sciences Companies Stemming from COVID-19

 Property, plant and equipment can also be impacted by temporary or permanent closures, reduced operating hours, mandated reduced occupancy capacities, supply and demand disruptions, and various other challenges during this time.
 For some entities, only certain locations are affected while others have seen a more pervasive impact, so judgment will be required to identify the assets at risk, and to what extent grouping the assets for a test is appropriate.
 Impairment testing for these assets is sometimes based on internal business projections where underlying assumptions should be consistent with those used in other tests discussed above, if applicable, while other assets have the best indication of value by market observations such as appraisals or similar sales.

-Inventory, Production, and Purchase Commitments
+Inventory, Production and Purchase Commitments

 Life sciences companies may have new considerations relating to inventory valuation due to COVID-19.
 Decreases in customer demand may lead to an increase in stock levels where obsolescence or slow-moving allowances will require renewed analysis.
 The price of raw materials and other inputs may have sudden and substantial decreases indicating that previous purchases at higher cost levels may be at risk of a write-down as well.
-Conversely, other entities may be experiencing higher input costs for materials and inputs that are now in high demand due to changing demands in markets.
-As such, there are many accounting considerations as a result of this outbreak to ensure that inventory is recorded at the lower of cost or net realizable value that require more detailed discussions between accounting and operation departments within entities.

 Manufacturers of medical devices, lab equipment, pharmaceuticals, etc. may be experiencing abnormal production patterns — some are experiencing idle facilities while others are running at higher rates than normal to meet higher demand for critical items.
 Entities should only capitalize overhead costs that are based on a ‘normal capacity’ assumption, which considers production over a period, including planned maintenance downtime.
 Entities experiencing unusually high inventory turnover rates should ensure any excess overhead is expensed as incurred and not capitalized into inventory.
 Changing the assumption of what ‘normal capacity’ is should be consistent with other business and accounting projections, such as those used in the goodwill and long-lived impairment analysis discussed above.